 Take steps to provide regular feedback to your employees.
 Do not wait for annual or semi-annual performance appraisals to provide positive reinforcement and productive suggestions to your colleagues.
 Open communication lines help foster an inclusive organizational culture which makes employees feel that they are a part of the company’s long term goals and their contributions are significant in the organization’s progress.

 Deliver feedback in person.

 Study after study emphasizes on the fact that the majority of the employees like it better when the feedback is delivered to them personally.
 Sometimes, owing to the geographical discrepancy or time-crunch, emailing or discussing it over the phone might be the only option.
-But whenever possible, it is best to deliver the feedback personally as it provides you with the opportunity to capitalize the dialogue and develop better business processes.
+But whenever possible, it is best to deliver the feedback personally as it provides you with the opportunity to capitalize on the dialogue and develop better business processes.

-A 360-degree feedback allows the organization to discover newer channels to encourage employee feedback that benefits the organization as well as employees.
+360-degree feedback allows the organization to discover newer channels to encourage employee feedback that benefits the organization as well as employees.
 Under this system, an employee is rated by superiors, peers, subordinates, and even clients in some cases.
 As the employee’s work is studied from all perspectives and this helps them gain an insight into how others perceive their work and provide them avenues to bring about changes in their work style and realize the company’s goals.

 Frequent training and meetings help rally your workforce to adapt to changes, establish expectations, share meaningful information, and reinforce best practices.
 It can help manage expectations and offer valuable skills on how to productively manage feedback and learn newer means of expanding one’s knowledge and actively participate in knowledge sharing.

 AssessTeam is committed to helping our clients soar above and beyond the competition.
-A large part of that commitment includes providing an effective employee performance management software to help foster employee professional development.
+A large part of that commitment includes providing effective employee performance management software to help foster employee professional development.